Drinks Per Person Wedding

 Get Your Personalized Drink Count

-Our calculator uses these formulas to give you exact quantities for beer, wine, and liquor.
+Our free Drinks Per Guest Calculator uses these formulas to estimate rounded quantities for beer, wine, and liquor.